saimpot/spies-directory/README.md

 **PHP**: The server-side scripting language that powers Laravel.
 Known for its versatility and strong community support.

-**Nginx**: A high-performance web server software that is also used as a reverse proxy.
+**Nginx**: A high-performance web server software also used as a reverse proxy.
 It's known for its stability, simplicity, and efficient resource management.

 **Laravel**: A PHP framework that facilitates quick development cycles and robust feature sets.
 Its expressive syntax emphasizes clarity and readability.